liquidinstruments/moku-examples/python-api/README.md

 <<< @/docs/api/moku-examples/python-api/freq_response_analyzer_plotting.py

+## Gigabit Streamer

+### gigabit_streamer_plotting.py

+This example demonstrates how you can stream on a Moku in loopback, receiving and transmitting data using Moku Gigabit Streamer, using the Oscilloscope to generate and view the data in real-time.

+<<< @/docs/api/moku-examples/python-api/gigabit_streamer_plotting.py

+## Gigabit Streamer+

+### gigabit_streamer_plus_basic.py

+This example demonstrates how to transmit and receive data using Moku Gigabit Streamer+ in single instrument mode.

+<<< @/docs/api/moku-examples/python-api/gigabit_streamer_plus_basic.py

 ## Laser Lock Box

 ### laser_lock_box_basic.py

 This example demonstrates how you can configure the Laser Lock Box Instrument and monitor the signals at Input 1 and Input 2.

 <<< @/docs/api/moku-examples/python-api/laser_lock_box_basic.py

 ### laser_lock_box_plotting.py

 This example demonstrates how you can configure the Laser Lock Box Instrument and monitor the signals at Input 1 and Input 2.

 <<< @/docs/api/moku-examples/python-api/laser_lock_box_plotting.py

 ## Lock-in Amplifier

 ### lock_in_amplifier_basic.py

 This example demonstrates how you can configure the Lock-in Amplifier